eramsay20/ebrite/ReadMe.md

 ## Project Overview

 The goal of this week long, full-stack project was to have 3 fully functional core MVP features finished.
 Fortunately, I was able to implement all 4 core MVPs, as well as an addition bonus feature, the search bar.
+The MVPs and Stretch Goals I was able to meet are as follows:

+### Core
+- Events - display clickable event cards with summary info
+- Categories - have multiple categories to choose from
+- Registration (tickets) - ability to register for an event
+- Bookmarks - allow users to save bookmarks/favorites events they are interested in

+### Bonus/Stretch
+- Search Functionality
+- Refactor all forms (login, signup, event registration) into popup modals

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;